strinque/AutoLaunch/README.md

 ### Task flags

-Several optional flags can be defined for each task:
+Several optional flags can be defined for each task (overwrite the command-line flags):

-- `debug`: don't execute the task, only display the generated command-line for debugging (overwrites the command-line `debug` value)
+- `debug`: don't execute the task, only display the generated command-line for debugging
-- `ask-execute`: prompt user if this task needs to be executed (overwrites the command-line `ask-execute` value)
+- `ask-execute`: prompt user if this task needs to be executed
 - `ask-continue`: prompt user if the program should continue after this step
 - `ignore-error`: ignore program return code (when program is expected to fail in particular conditions)
-- `protected`: these task use a shared resource and should be protected (executed only one at a time between all **AutoLaunch** instances)
+- `protected`: this task use a shared resource and should be protected (executed only one at a time between all **AutoLaunch** instances)
 - `display`: display the program output
 - `timeout`: the task will be stopped after this timeout (in seconds)